A greedy non-intrusive reduced order model for shallow water equations: Global basis reduced order model

-In traditional Galerkin/POD approach, a reduced order model for the time evolution of the state vectors is obtained by projecting the original high-dimensional model onto the reduced space spanned by the POD empirical modes.
-Returning to the high-fidelity SWE model in eq.~(\ref{eq:gridscale_final}), let $\bz = (\bz_1^T, \bz_2^T, \bz_3^T)^T \in \R^{m_1 + m_2 + m_3}$ denote the projected coordinates where $m_1, m_2, m_3$ are the POD truncation levels of the three state vectors.
-Also, define a global basis $\vec \Theta = diag({\vec \Theta}_1, {\vec \Theta}_2, {\vec \Theta}_3)$ as a block-diagonal matrix.
+In traditional Galerkin/POD approach, a reduced order model for the time evolution of the state vectors is obtained by a Galerkin projection of the system of high-dimensional equations onto the reduced space spanned by the POD empirical modes.
+Returning to the high-fidelity SWE model in eq.~(\ref{eq:gridscale_final}), let $\bz = (\bz_1^T, \bz_2^T, \bz_3^T)^T \in \R^{m_1 + m_2 + m_3}$ denote the projection coefficients of the high-dimensional snapshots $\bv = (\bv_1^T, \bv_2^T, \bv_3^T)^T$ where $m_1, m_2, m_3$ are the POD truncation levels for the three state vectors.
+Also, define a global basis $\vec \Theta = \text{diag}({\vec \Theta}_1, {\vec \Theta}_2, {\vec \Theta}_3)$ as a block-diagonal matrix.
 Using the representation given by eq.~(\ref{eq:pod-basis}) in the high-fidelity, fully discrete, nonlinear system (\ref{eq:discrete-prim-residual}) and performing a standard Galerkin projection yields a reduced system of equations

 The system of $m$ equations for the evolution of the POD coefficients $\bz$, given by eq.~(\ref{eq:dynamic_system_reduced}), is a reduced order approximation of the high-fidelity system of $3N$ equations, given by eq.~(\ref{eq:discrete-prim-residual}), and the full order solution can be recovered using eq.~(\ref{eq:pod-basis}).
 In the numerical experiments below, eq.~(\ref{eq:dynamic_system_reduced}) will be referred to as the NPOD (Nonlinear POD) ROM.
 Due to the presence of nonlinearities, the NPOD model may still be slow, since the evaluation procedure scales like the fine dimension.
-Several \textit{hyper-reduction} (approximation of the nonlinearity in a reduced space) strategies have been proposed to recover the lost efficiency \citep{Carlberg_Farhat_etal_13,W2006}.
+Several \textit{hyper-reduction} (approximation of the nonlinearity in a reduced space) strategies have been proposed to recover the lost efficiency \citep{CFCA2013,W2006}.
 Note, that unlike the alternating direction implicit (ADI) scheme considered in \citep{SSN2014}, our fine-scale approximation involves non-polynomial nonlinear terms due to the bottom roughness parametrization and stabilization.